-He is currently a member of the Council of the Ontario College of Teachers, where he serves on the Editorial Board of their journal: Professionally Speaking.
-He has also served on the Boards of Directors of the Ottawa Social Planning Council and the Tanglewood-Hillsdale Community Association.
+In 2014, he was appointed by the Government of Ontario as a member of the Council of the Ontario College of Teachers, where he served as Chair of the Editorial Board of their journal: ProfessionallySpeaking.
+He had also served a member of the Council of the College of Occupational Therapists of Ontario.
+In addition, he had served on the Boards of Directors of the Ottawa Social Planning Council and the Tanglewood-Hillsdale Community Association.
 Godwin is the recipient of a Certificate of Recognition in 2001 from the Government of Canada for outstanding volunteer work, and the 2011 United Way Community Builder award.
 His name is inscribed on the City of Ottawa Wall of Inspiration, for excellence in volunteer work, community outreach and civic engagement.
 Godwin holds a Bachelor’s degree in Occupational Therapy from the University of Manitoba, Winnipeg, and a Master’s degree in Health Administration from the University of Ottawa, and had worked variously as Senior Occupational Therapist and Unit Manager in various health institutions in Canada and Africa.

 As Associate Editor, Kika is responsible for writing a general interest column under the byline: “In Perspective”.
 She will also be covering community events as well as engaging members of Ottawa’s Black community to encourage them to submit articles and reports that speak to the Black experience.
 You can contact Kika directly at: [email protected].